9 Real Estate Prospecting Letter Templates for Lead Outreach

 You’ve probably heard too many real estate agents say things like, “You really need an agent’s help to sell your home” or “You’ll never be able to handle all the paperwork.”

 As you’ve probably realized, those things are not true.
-It is very possible to sell your home without an agent—especially in a market with such low inventory.
+It is possible to sell your home without an agent—especially in a market with such low inventory.
 And although the paperwork isn’t usually anyone’s favorite part of the homeselling process, I’m sure you’ve faced tougher things in your lifetime!

 However, I’d love to extend a hand if you have questions about the process at any point.
 I know that you want to do the best thing for yourself and your family, and that’s what I want for you too.
 There are a lot of things to consider, like disclosures, buyer financing, marketing, and pricing, so it’s important to have support when questions inevitably come up.